arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

 **NOTE**: Do not connect the thermocouple negative pin to GND

 ### Connect Two Wires RTDs (PT100)
-Connect a two wire RTD to channel 0:
+Connect a two-wire RTD to channel 0:
   - Connect one RTD pin to TP0
   - Connect the other RTD pin to TN0
   - Connect a jumper between TP0 and RTD0

-Connect a two wire RTD to channel 1:
+Connect a two-wire RTD to channel 1:
   -  Connect one RTD pin to TP1
   - Connect the other RTD pin to TN1
   - Connect a jumper between TP1 and RTD1

-Connect a two wire RTD to channel 2:
+Connect a two-wire RTD to channel 2:
   - Connect one RTD pin to TP2
   - Connect the other RTD pin to TN2
   - Connect a jumper between TP2 and RTD2

 ### Connect Three Wires RTDs (PT100)

-Connect a three wire RTD to channel 0:
+Connect a three-wire RTD to channel 0:
   - Connect one RTD pin to TP0
   - Connect a second RTD pin to TN0
 **Note:** Do not connect this pin to GND
   - Connect the third RTD pin to RTD0

 Connect the third RTD pin to RTDN0
-  - Connect a three wire RTD to channel 1:
+  - Connect a three-wire RTD to channel 1:
   - Connect one RTD pin to TP1
   - Connect a second RTD pin to TN1
   **Note:** Do not connect this pin to GND
   - Connect the third RTD pin to RTD1

-Connect a three wire RTD to channel 2:
+Connect a three-wire RTD to channel 2:
   - Connect one RTD pin to TP2
   - Connect a second RTD pin to TN2
   **Note:** Do not connect this pin to GND
   - Connect the third RTD pin to RTD2

 ### Encoders
-  - Two independent ABZ encoders channels are available.
+  - Two independent ABZ encoder channels are available.
   - Each channel is pulled up to the board 24V supply with a 10 kΩ pull-up resistor.

 ### CAN
-The on board transceiver is the TJA1049T/3J and implements the CAN physical layer as defined in ISO 11898-2:2016 and SAE J2284-1 to SAE J2284-5.
-It is compatible with 12V or 24V bus.
+The on-board transceiver is the TJA1049T/3J and implements the CAN physical layer as defined in ISO 11898-2:2016 and SAE J2284-1 to SAE J2284-5.
+It is compatible with a 12V or 24V bus.

   - **Nominal** maximum data rate 5Mbit/s
   - Integrated ESD protection
   - 60Ω termination resistors are on board, with 4.7nF to GND

 A 500mA PTC resettable fuse protects the 24V OUT pin.

 ### RS232/RS422/RS485
-The on board transceiver is the TJA1049T/3J, which can be SW configured for RS232, RS442 or RS485 half/full duplex.
+The on-board transceiver is the TJA1049T/3J, which can be SW configured for RS232, RS442 or RS485 half/full duplex.

   - **Nominal** data rates 20Mbps RS485 and 1Mbps RS232 Data Rates
   - Selectable 250kbps Slew Limiting